alex-scott/php-phar-bug/README.md

-33.phar file contains inside one file test.php
+33.phar file contains inside one file test.php with

-<?php
 echo "OK";

 index.php just includes this file and we get expected "OK" output in browser.